 What You'll Make

-For this class you'll create a series of images that express different emotions, you can choose what emotions you want to portray or choose from a suggested list.
-We'll work with a set size of 600 x 600 pixels but the content is up to you.
+For this class you'll create a series of images that express different emotions.
+You can choose which emotions you want to portray, or you can choose from a suggested list.
+We'll work with a set size of 600 x 600 pixels, but the content is up to you.
 Want to illustrate the emotions of different flavors of popsicles?
 Awesome!
 Want to create a set of icons showing the different emotions of R2D2?
 Great!
-We'll talk about the best way to use color in any scenario you can come up with.
+We'll talk about the best way to use color in any and every scenario.